Appdynamics/gce-monitoring-extension/README.md

 With GCE we can run large-scale workloads on virtual machines hosted on Google's infrastructure.
 The GCE monitoring extension captures statistics from the GCE and displays them in the AppDynamics Metric Browser.

 ##Prerequisite
 Create a service account for your GCE project and download the privatekey file (.p12 file).
+To do this:

+1. Log into the Google Cloud Console
+2. Click on the project you want to use the GCE monitoring extension with (or create one if you don't have one yet).
+3. Click "APIs & auth" in the left sidebar
+4. Click "Credentials" in the left sidebar
+5. Click "Create New Client ID" and choose "Service Account" A private key file (.p12 file) will be downloaded for you.
+Note the password for the private key!
+This private key is your client private key.

 ##Installation